 During the Civil War Union forces occupied the city.
 Following this 1863 occupation Gen. William Tecumseh Sherman began his march from Chattanooga, through Georgia, to the sea.
 The Civil War battles of Lookout Mountain, Chickamauga and Missionary Ridge were fought near Chattanooga.
 Much of the historic area has been preserved in Chickamauga and Chattanooga National Military Park.
 Brochures detailing a driving tour of the Chickamauga Campaign Heritage Trail as well as sites along the Blue and Gray Trail and the Tennessee Civil War Trail can be obtained from the visitor center.

-The Chattanooga National Cemetery was established in 1863 to contain the bodies of more than 12,000 Union soldiers who died in the area.
+The Chattanooga National Cemetery was established in 1863 for more than 12,000 Union soldiers who died in the area.
 The Andrews Raiders Monument marks the graves of the participants of the 1862 Andrews Raid—known as “The Great Locomotive Chase”—in which civilian James Andrews and his band of soldiers commandeered the General locomotive in an attempt to disrupt Confederate supplies by severing rail transportation.
 The monument depicts a replica of the train, which they piloted from Kennesaw to Ringgold, Ga., before being captured and hanged.
 Andrews' men were the first recipients of the Medal of Honor.

 Chattanooga is the southern terminus of a scenic stretch of I-24, which runs 40 miles northeast to Monteagle at the SR 55 intersection.